e271828e/Flight.jl/docs/notes/design/framework_decisions.md

   last-staged (the case [§12.2][s12-2]'s loose 2 s threshold exists to tolerate), and it grows the cell [§11.8][s11-8] deliberately keeps minimal.

+### D-194 — Retire the `w` channel: intermediates are declared ports

+**Status.** ratified

+**Position.** The private `w` channel is deleted on both tiers.
+Every output stage returns its port NamedTuple alone, and a cross-stage intermediate is an ordinary declared port, reaching its consumers through the existing views.

+- The `(y, w)` return form, the one-hop law, the explicit re-return idiom and the `w` bundle field are retired; stage returns are `y`, period.
+- An intermediate a later function needs is declared in `output_types` and read where the bundle law already delivers it: stage-1 products through `y_x`, everything through `y` in `f`, `g`, guards and handlers.
+- Round fusion ceases to be a design constraint on the executor ([§9.7][s9-7]): passes communicate only through the table and the stores, no value crosses a phase-body or chunk seam, and the phase-body arities carry the tick index alone.
+- `w`'s nominal-only conformance carve-out is retired with it: promoted intermediates carry declared types ([D-166][d-166]), embed-accept keeps the constant-branch idiom legal, and the [§9.5][s9-5] check covers them at every activation.
+- `DeadStage`'s ground simplifies: a stage returning `(;)` produces no ports and is dead ([§9.3][s9-3]).
+- Visibility stays binary and [D-034][d-034]/[D-055][d-055] stay closed: no `Private` register is added, the enclosing assembly's faces remain the scoping surface ([§8.6][s8-6]), the [§4.3][s4-3] granularity guideline (one struct-valued bundle port) remains the mitigation, and [D-034][d-034]'s `Private(T)` fallback-on-record remains the door.
+- The workspace and the handler return law are untouched: `ws` is the mutable-scratch channel ([§7.3][s7-3]), handlers return stores ([D-090][d-090]).

+**Spec.** [§4.2][s4-2], [§4.3][s4-3], [§5.2][s5-2], [§5.3][s5-3], [§5.4][s5-4], [§8.3][s8-3], [§9.1][s9-1], [§9.3][s9-3], [§9.5][s9-5], [§9.7][s9-7],
+[Appendix B][sB], [Appendix C][sC], [Appendix D][sD]

+**Rationale.** `w` served two needs, and each is served better without it.
+Recomputation avoidance is the table's existing job: evaluating the RHS means running the sweep ([§5.3][s5-3]), so `f` always reads cells its own sweep just wrote, and a stage-1 product reaches stage 2 as `y_x` — freshness by the same ordering that makes the table sound everywhere.
+Privacy had no demonstrated
+customer: the FlightCore lineage record is that intermediates were only ever inspected by inclusion in the model output, which [D-165][d-165] itself recorded as the promote-to-output inspection path.

+What [D-165][d-165] could not see, and the kernel prototype's increment-3 design work surfaced, is where the SSA hand-off lands: the one-hop pairs span phase bodies, so `w` must thread through the [§9.7][s9-7] roster's call signatures and every chunk seam between producer and consumer, round fusion hardens from optimization into obligation, and under [§10.5][s10-5]'s gating a not-due producer forces `Union`-shaped slots into the boundary walk's collections.
+That is framework-special handling concentrated in the executor's hottest structure, purchased for a conformance check that runs at the nominal activation only — probe-observed types having no anchor off-nominal.
+A declared port rides machinery that already exists, is already measured, and is checked at every activation.

+Simulink is corroborating precedent: S-Functions share expensive intermediates through engine-ordered work vectors (`DWork` written in `mdlOutputs`, read in `mdlDerivatives`, fresh at every minor step by call order — the same sweep-precedes-`f` argument), and block diagrams publish every intermediate as a subsystem-scoped signal.
+No private inter-method channel exists there.

+**Rejected.**
+- *Keep `w` (the [D-165][d-165] position):* the threading cost above; a whole second dataflow vocabulary (return law, hop law, bundle-presence rule, probe-observed conformance regime) for values the table can carry.
+- *Auxiliary stateless leaf as the mechanism (assembly refactor):* forced decomposition taxes the common case, and with `y` withheld from `f` a component's own state-derived intermediate would round-trip through external wiring to reach its own `f`.
+Remains available as an ordinary modeling choice.
+- *Cells with probe-observed types (declaration-free):* [D-165][d-165]'s type-sourcing objection stands unweakened — the probe observes one branch, so the cell type detonates branch-dependently at non-nominal activations.
+- *`Private{P}`-tagged output entries:* re-litigated here and kept closed;
+  [D-034][d-034]'s no-demonstrated-customer ground and the load-bearing binary visibility rule survive, [D-055][d-055]'s "first wrapper type" ground has expired ([D-185][d-185]'s `Relative`/`Absolute`), and the fallback stays on record.

 <!-- citation link definitions — generated by tools/linkify.jl; do not edit -->
 [d-001]: #d-001--hybrid-causal-formalism-with-two-tier-events-and-projection
 [d-002]: #d-002--adopt-the-causal-port-based-paradigm